IBM/CAST/docs/source/cast-big-data/data-aggregators.rst

 ****

 In order to collect counters from the GPFS file system CAST leverages the zimon utility.
-A python script interacting with this utility is provided in the `ibm-csm-bds-*.noarch.rpm`.
+A python script interacting with this utility is provided in the |csm-bds|.

 The following document assumes that the cluster's service nodes be running the `pmcollector` service and any nodes requiring metrics be running `pmsensors`.